ccmeyers/ccmeyers.github.io/source/_posts/2015-09-23-slide-slide-slippity-slide.markdown

 categories: "JavaScript"
 ---

-##How to Create a Slide Presentation in 150 Lines of JavaScript
+##How to Create a Slide Presentation in less than 200 Lines of JavaScript

 Recently a client needed a website that could be used both as a presentation tool (like a Keynote or PowerPoint presentation) and as a stand-alone website to be sent to possible investors to scroll through.

 There are a lot of great libraries out there that help you mimic the functionality of a Keynote presentation.
 I took a look at <a href="http://flowtime-js.marcolago.com/" target="_blank">flowtime</a>, <a href="http://lab.hakim.se/reveal-js/#/" target="_blank">reveal.js</a>, and <a href="http://impress.github.io/impress.js/#/bored" target="_blank">impress.js</a>.
 But, these libraries are big and seemed like overkill for what I needed to do.
 Also, I really wanted to see if I could build this on my own.

+(If you want to jump ahead to the finished product, here's <a href="http://slide-presentation.divshot.io/" target="_blank">an example</a> of what I built along with <a href="https://github.com/ccmeyers/slide-presentation" target="_blank">the code on github</a>.)

 First I made my panels.
 I broke up the site into sections (literally -- using `<section></section>` tags) and made each section `height = 100vh`.
 Actually, I had to make room for my fixed nav up top, so it was really `height = calc(100vh - 103)`.
 Now that I had things looking the way they should, I needed to make them act the way they should.